kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 Use a complete sentence.

-Have your answers checked by somebody who's great at speaking in English.
+Have your answers checked by somebody who's great at speaking in English?

 ### 2. Asking questions